 Do not fret overmuch if

 Thou shouldst not do all as I have said.

 Remember that we are still human.

 Break off from the nut-tree

 A branch; carry it in front of thee.

 There, around the corner, are playing the grown-ups.

 Easily they can harm thee.

-Human beings and animals, do not touch while they play.
+People and beasts, do not touch them while they play.